 That’s $4,000 you didn’t have to scrimp and save by giving up lattes.
 I’m just saying.

-*My Wealthsimple link is an affiliate link that’ll score ya your first $10,000 managed fo’ free.
+*My Wealthsimple link is an affiliate link that’ll score ya $50 when you invest your first $500.